Miracles Happen (When You Believe): Music video

 The music video directed by Scott Marshall was released to promote Myra as well as the film.
-It was shot in a mall in California and features Myra and some girls going to Limited Too for a fashion and shopping spree and to meet with boys.
+It was shot at the Valencia Town Center mall in California and features Myra and some girls going to Limited Too for a fashion and shopping spree and to meet with boys.
 It was choreographed by Darrin Henson and featured four background dancers whom also accompanied Myra in her live concert and television performances of the song.

 In 2002, another music video was released for the Spanish version, "Siempre Hay Milagros".
 The new music video was directed by Brian Smith and produced by Braddon Mendelson.
 The 2002 version borrowed clips from its original English version.